 TIM JANKOVICH Head Coach

 Tim Jankovich was named head coach at SMU on July 8, 2016, after four years as associate head coach.
-He is in his 37th season as a collegiate coach and 13th season a Division I head coach (228-159).
-He is 71-38 at SMU entering his fourth season (2019-20) leading the Mustangs.
-In three seasons at the helm, SMU has won the 2016-17 American Athletic Conference regular season and tournament championships, made the 2017 NCAA Tournament and has five wins over AP top-15 ranked teams.
-Under Jankovich, SMU is 48-13 at Moody Coliseum.
+He is in his 38th season as a collegiate coach and 14th season a Division I head coach (247-170).
+He is 90-49 at SMU entering his fifth season (2020-21) leading the Mustangs.
+In four seasons at the helm, SMU has won the 2016-17 American Athletic Conference regular season and tournament championships, made the 2017 NCAA Tournament and has seven wins over AP top-20 ranked teams.
+Under Jankovich, SMU is 63-15 at Moody Coliseum.

 He previously was head coach at Illinois State (2007-12) and North Texas (1993-97), and as an assistant or head coach, his teams have won seven regular season conference championships and five league tournament titles, made 10 NCAA appearances and have earned eight NIT berths.
 His career includes serving as an assistant coach for Lon Kruger, Jack Hartman, Eddie Sutton, Kevin Stallings, Bill Self, Larry Brown, Boyd Grant, Gene Iba and Bob Weltlich.

-In his seven seasons at SMU, the Mustangs have won The American regular season twice (2014-15, 2016-17), the AAC Tournament twice (2015, 2017) and made the NCAA tournament two times (2015, 2017).
-SMU also reached the NIT title game in 2014.
+In his eight seasons at SMU, the Mustangs have won The American regular season twice (2014-15, 2016-17), the AAC Tournament twice (2015, 2017) and made the NCAA tournament two times (2015, 2017).
+SMU also reached the NIT title game in 2014, and has won the 2015-16 Las Vegas Classic and the 2019-20 Southwestern Showdown.
 The Mustangs have garnered three American Athletic Conference Player of the Year honors (Nic Moore 2014-15, 2015-16; Semi Ojeleye in 2016-17) and three AAC Sixth Man of the Year awards (Markus Kennedy 2014-15, 2015-16; Ben Emelogu II 2016-17).
-In the six seasons in The American, SMU has 12 All-AAC selections.
+In the seven seasons in The American, SMU has 15 All-AAC selections.
 The Mustangs won their first 36 games at Moody Coliseum with Jankovich as the head coach, which is the second-best home start in NCAA history.
 The program has been in the Associated Press Top 25 in four of the seasons, being ranked as high as No. 8.
-The Mustangs have four players in the NBA (Semi Ojeleye, Sterling Brown, Ben Moore, Shake Milton), three were selected in the NBA Draft (Semi Ojeleye, Sterling Brown in 2017; Shake Milton in 2018).
-Nic Moore, Markus Kennedy, Yanick Moreira and Jordan Tolbert are all playing professionally in Europe.
+The Mustangs have at least received votes in the AP Top 25 in six of the past seven years.
+The Mustangs have three players in the NBA (Semi Ojeleye, Sterling Brown, Shake Milton), all were selected in the NBA Draft (Semi Ojeleye, Sterling Brown in 2017; Shake Milton in 2018).
+Several are playing professionally throughout the world including Ben Emelogu II, Nic Moore, Markus Kennedy, Ben Moore, Yanick Moreira and Jordan Tolbert.

 Prior to SMU, he spent five seasons (2007-12) as the head coach at Illinois State, where his teams went 105-64, and made four NIT appearances (2008, 2009, 2010, 2012).
 He also won at least 20 games and finished in the top-three in the Missouri Valley in each of the NIT seasons.
 They advanced to the MVC tournament title game three times (2008, 2009, 2012), twice falling in overtime.
 In his five years at ISU, Jankovich was named IBCA District Coach of the Year four times (2008, 2009, 2010, 2012).